GeoNode/documentation/advanced/contrib/subsites/index.rst

         │       └── snippets
         │           └── topbar.html

-All the subsites defined in the administration panel, will use the template defined in the `common` folder.
+All the subsites defined in the administration panel will use the template defined in the `common` folder.